shwe-hg/EDA-of-Hotel-Booking-Analysis-/README.md

 # EDA-of-Hotel-Booking-Analysis-
 ## Project Summary -

-Have you ever wondered when the best time of year to book a hotel room is?
-Or the optimal length of stay in order to get the best daily rate?
-What if you wanted to predict whether or not a hotel was likely to receive a disproportionately high number of special requests?
-This hotel booking dataset can help you explore those questions!
+This project related to Hotel Booking Analysis having two hotel description i.e 'City Hotel' and 'Resort Hotel'.This database contains total 119390 rows and 32 columns .
 This data set contains booking information for a city hotel and a resort hotel, and includes information such as when the booking was made, length of stay, the number of adults, children, and/or babies, and the number of available parking spaces, among other things.
-All personally identifying information has been removed from the data.

-Explore and analyze the data to discover important factors that govern the bookings.
+We divided the project in many parts those are Importing the necessary python labraries , Data collection , Data Pre Processing , EDA and Conclusion .

+first step is to importing labraries i.e numpy , pandas , matplotlib.pyplot , seaborn . second step is data collection in this we find different columns which are done by using Head() , tail() ,info(),describe(),columns().

+We dropped some duplicate rows by using drop() . we deleted some of null values present in the database .

+In this EDA i try to come up with some questions and answered them using python topics like data wrangling , data visualization .
+And i have used different charts for data visualization

 ## Problem Statement